safesoftware/FMETraining/ServerAuthoring3SelfServeBasics/Exercise2.md

 </table>

-Connect the new reader to the Output port of the RasterMosaicker:
+Connect the new writer to the Output port of the RasterMosaicker:

 ![](./Images/Img3.206.Ex2.ConnectJPEG.png)